2023 Obamacare Subsidy Chart and Calculator

 The American Rescue Plan Act (ARP) of 2021 and Inflation Reduction (IRA) of 2022 improved the affordability of the Affordable Care Act (ACA).

 How?
-In three major ways:
+In two major ways:

-First: There is no longer a Federal Poverty Level (FPL) income cap requirement.
-Previously, if you earned more than 400% FPL, you didn’t qualify for any subsidies.
-Now, the benchmark Silver plan costs no more than 8.5% of your annual household income, no matter how high that income is.
-The subsidies still eventually drop off to nothing, but they taper off gradually instead of ending the moment your income hits 400% FPL.
+The benchmark Silver plan costs no more than 8.5% of your annual household income, no matter how high that income is.
+The subsidies eventually drop off to nothing, but they taper off gradually now instead of ending when your income hits 400% FPL.

-Prior to 2021, you were expected to spend from around 2% to 9.83% of your household income toward health insurance.
+Before 2021, you were expected to spend from around 2% to 9.83% of your household income toward health insurance.

-That range has dropped to 0% to 8.5%.
+That range dropped from 0% to 8.5% until the end of 2025.

-Third: Anyone who received or was approved for unemployment benefits can enroll in a free- (or low-cost), low-deductible health plan after the enhanced federal subsidies.
+Second: As of 2021, anyone who received or was approved for unemployment benefits can enroll in a free- (or low-cost), low-deductible health plan after the enhanced federal subsidies.

 In October 2022, the Biden administration also fixed the so-called “family glitch,” which blocked family members of people with employer plans from obtaining subsidies.
-Federal officials expect the number of individuals with subsidized ACA plans to rise by about 1 million.

 How Much You Pay for a Benchmark Silver Plan

-Income (by federal poverty level) % of Your Income
+Income (by federal poverty level)% of Your Income

-Less than 133% 1.92%
+Less than 133%2.07%

-Over 400% Not eligible
+Over 400%Not eligible

 Source: Internal Revenue Service.
 26 CFR 601.105. irs.gov.
-Accessed October 2022, U.S. Congress.
+Accessed September 2023.

-Households with more than 8 people should add $4,720 per person.
+Households with more than 8 people should add $5,140 per person.

 What About Medicaid Instead of Subsidies?